The categories of children’s information that we collect, hold and share include:

 If you want to report a complaint, you may contact the Belgian Data Protection Authority:

-Cookies are text files placed on your computer to collect standard internet log information and visitor behaviour information.
+Cookies are (annoying) text files placed on your computer to collect standard internet log information and visitor behaviour information.
+We are proud to say we have built this website which operates without ANY tracking cookies unless you activate the YouTube cookies.
+But we have deactivated the YouTube cookies by default to protect your privacy.

 The following cookies are necessary for the functioning of the site and cannot be deactivated: